shirriff/KiKit/README.md

 ## KiKit Is Broken or Does Not Work as Expected

 Please, first check [FAQ](https://yaqwsx.github.io/KiKit/latest/faq/).
-If you have not found answer for your problem there, feel free to open an issue on GitHub.
+If you have not found an answer for your problem there, feel free to open an issue on GitHub.

-If you would like to have a feature in KiKit that is currently not on a roadmap, or if you need to prepare custom panelization script (e.g., multi-design panels, panels with specific arrangement), you can consider hiring me to do the job.
+If you would like to have a feature in KiKit that is currently not on a roadmap, or if you need to prepare a custom panelization script (e.g., multi-design panels, panels with a specific arrangement), you can consider hiring me to do the job.
 Just reach out to me via e-mail and we can discuss further details.